kartik-v/bootstrap-popover-x/README.md

 _boolean_, shows the popover when initialized.
 Defaults to `true`.

 #### useOffsetForPos
-_boolean_, use the offset method instead position method to get the popover position.
+_boolean_, use the offset method instead of position method to get the popover position.
 Defaults to `false`.

 ### Plugin Events
 The plugin supports these events: